softwaremill/sttp/generated-docs/out/backends/catseffect.md

 // the effect type must implement the Concurrent typeclass AsyncHttpClientCatsBackend[IO]().flatMap { implicit backend => ??? }
 ```
-or, if you'd like to use custom configuration:
+or, if you'd like to use a custom configuration:
 ```scala
 import org.asynchttpclient.AsyncHttpClientConfig
 val config: AsyncHttpClientConfig = ???